Boakye-20/quant_trading_signals/README.md

-# Quantum Trading Signals 📊
+# Quant Trading Signals 📊

 A real-time algorithmic trading signal system with market microstructure analysis, built with FastAPI and Streamlit.